jonnyweatherly/aajonusnet/md/Interviews/Superhuman Radio Interview.md

 C = Carl (Host), A = Aajonus

-[Intro]: Prepare to experience the strongest radio allowable by law.
+[Intro] Prepare to experience the strongest radio allowable by law.
 Secrets will be revealed, myths dispelled.
 From the studio gym where excuses never apply, it's Superhuman Radio with your host, Carl Lanoor.

 C: Welcome back to Superhuman Radio.
 You know, all over the internet and every news media outlet out there, everybody's talking about the swine flu.
 I mean, it's, you know, it actually is probably causing quite a bit of stir amongst most people.
 Several people I talk to jokingly say, gee, I hope I don't get it.
 It just arrives on the scene out of nowhere, and it is kind of suspicious.
 And my guest today is the keeper of the native nutrition flame, none other than Aajonus Vonderplanitz.
 How you doing?